Hudsonsue/GMIT-project-2018-programming-scripting/README.md

 * Freeing up enough time to devote to the programming and scripting module proved difficult as it is not a subject that I could dip in and out of for 20 or 30 minutes and I found I needed at least two hours at a time to immerse myself in the module.
 I eventually found my best working method which was to watch the videos on my PC whilst attempting the examples on a laptop and then making relevant notes.
 Then and only then did I attempt weekly tasks!
 * Changed way of learning – in past study life all contact was in a classroom/lab environment and the online environment has its challenges as it was easy to get bogged down on small problems which in a classroom environment would have been solved quickly by consulting with peers/academics.
 I found the concept of discussion boards and google slightly alien and potentially overwhelming.
 * Day to day life and work responsibilities interrupted a few times and I found myself unable to engage in both modules simultaneously, after some initial panic I decided to divert my time fully to whichever of the modules needed it most until these external factors calmed down.
 I realised that for future modules I would be better placed to block off an evening and stay at work rather than try and work at home, there is a lot to be said for being uncontactable!
-* The most important thing I have taken from this project is that for most tasks a tool probably already exists (seaborn for example) and that it is a valuable and powerfuls skill that I am attaining.
+* The most important thing I have taken from this project is that for most tasks a tool probably already exists (seaborn for example) and that it is a valuable and powerful skill that I am attaining.
 Midway through the course (Euler5!)
 I was wondering if I could ever use this in real life, now I find myself looking at tasks and evaluating whether python would do it better!!